Restless Chipotle

 • Preheat the oven to 400F.

-• Cream the 1 ¼ cups sugar, brown sugar, vanilla, and almond extract together in the bowl of a stand mixer until light and fluffy.
+• Cream the butter, 1 ¼ cups sugar, brown sugar, vanilla, and almond extract together in the bowl of a stand mixer until light and fluffy.

 • Add the eggs and beat until well blended.